 West German chancellor Helmut Schmidt has appealed for the continuing support of his whole country in the fight against urban terrorism.

-West German chancellor Helmut Schmidt has appealed for the continuing support of his whole country in the fight against urban terrorism.
+Background: West German chancellor Helmut Schmidt has appealed for the continuing support of his whole country in the fight against urban terrorism.
 He was addressing the German parliament in the capital on Thursday (20 October), only hours after the body of the kidnapped industrialist Dr. Hanns-Martin Schleyer had been found in France.
 As the authorities intensified their efforts to find Dr. Schleyer's killers, a government spokesman pledged that the murderers would be given no rest.
 He added that they would be "tracked down and given no chance."

 SYNOPSIS: Mounting the biggest man hunt in West German history, police searched for the urban guerrilla gang believed to have killed the ???2-year old German employers' leader and other prominent public figures.
 Armed police made spot checks on roads throughout the country.
 Security at airports and railway stations was stepped up.